-iTeach is the place for your educational technology professional development this summer!
+iTeach is the place for you this summer!

 iTeach is purposefully designed to offer meaningful professional adult learning that is crafted to grow good practice. iTeach features hands-on workshops, keynote presentations, and breakout sessions with leaders in education from San Domenico and other leading iPad schools.
-Deep learning comes best from modeling good practice and then having dedicated time to reflect and implement new practices. iTeach 2015 is designed for professional, adult learners and is informed by research and learning theory.
-Dedicated time and drop-in space is available throughout the conference for reflection, mentoring, and even general technical support from teachers and students.
+Deep learning comes best from modeling good practice and then having dedicated time to reflect and implement new practices. iTeach 2016 is designed for professional, adult learners and is informed by the latest research and learning theory.
+Dedicated time and drop-in space is available throughout the conference for reflection, mentoring, and even general technical support.